Asian glossy starling

 The Asian glossy starling (Aplonis panayensis) is a species of starling in the family Sturnidae.
-It is found in Bangladesh, Brunei, India, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Taiwan (introduced), Cambodia and Thailand.
+It is found in Bangladesh, Brunei, northeastern India (Assam), Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Cambodia and Thailand.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical mangrove forest.
-There is also a huge number of this species inhabiting towns and cities, where they take refuge in abandoned buildings and trees.
-They often move in large groups and are considered one of the noisiest species of birds.
-In the Philippines, it is known as kulansiyang, galansiyang, or kuling-dagat.
+It has also been introduced to Taiwan.

+Description

+It is 20 cm long, and weighs 50–60 g.
+Adults (both sexes) have glossy black plumage; juveniles are blackish-brown above, whitish heavily streaked with dark brown below.
+The iris is bright red in adults, except for A. p. albiris, which has a white eye; in juveniles it is yellow, orange, or pink.
+The subspecies vary in extent and intensity of the plumage gloss, and in the size of the bill.

+Subspecies

 The following subspecies are recognised by the International Ornithological Congress: